 Today, we’re bringing you a list of the best waffle makers out there.
 We’ve included gadgets of all price ranges: no matter your budget, you’ll find a waffle iron for you on here.
 Stick around for our buying guide where we give you tips on how to find the best iron for your home.

 The Presto 03510 FlipSide Belgian Waffle Maker is perfect for anyone unsure of which gadget to get.
 You can’t go wrong with it: it’s affordable, makes delicious waffles every time and is super easy to use.
-It’s no coincidence that it has almost 8,000 overwhelmingly positive customer reviews on Amazon!

 Thanks to the 180-degree rotating design, you can evenly spread the batter using this unit.
 Lock the bottom and top of the iron together using the clasp and move the batter around.
 This will ensure your waffles get crispy on the outside, evenly browned, and tender on the inside.